To view pictures from the June 26th performance of the USAF "Noteables" at the band shell, click here or on the photo galleries button below.

 The audience enjoying one of our Sunday evening concerts in Crapo Park

 Each year, the band has openings for a few musicians.
-If you are interested in becoming a member of the Burlington Municipal Band, contact Mark Eveleth by telephone at (319) 753-6900 or by e-mail at evelethm@mchsi.com.
+If you are interested in becoming a member of the Burlington Municipal Band, contact the band by email at bmbfoundation@muniband.org.

 About the Band

-The Burlington (Iowa) Municipal Band is a community concert band which has served and enriched the life of this city for eighty years.
-The band's first concert was presented in Crapo Park in May of 1927 after the citizens of Burlington had expressed the desire that such a band be formed.
+The Burlington (Iowa) Municipal Band is a community concert band which has served and enriched the life of this city since 1927.
+The band's first concert was presented in Crapo Park in May of that year after the citizens of Burlington had voted for the implementation of the Iowa Band Law, a statute that allows cities to levy a tax “for the maintenance and employment of a band for musical purposes.”
+The city fathers of that time chose not to levy the tax as instructed by the vote, but to fund the band from the city's general fund instead.
+The city discontinued that funding in 2011 and the band is now supported by private donations through the Burlington Municipal Band Foundation.
 The band's roots extend back to the nineteenth century; it was formed through the combining of the existing Orchard City Band and the privately operated Fischer's Band under the leadership of J. Henri Fischer, a prominent musician of the era.

 The band today enjoys a membership from a wide variety of backgrounds.
 The band contains homemakers, physicians, music teachers, business men and women, ministers, retired people, college students, and a few outstanding high school musicians.
 All share the common enjoyment of playing their instruments and providing the community with a wholesome family activity.